Local Rules for Directing the Emergence of Global Properties in Complex Structures: Results

 \section{Results}

-Using the four rule sets outlined above, we examine how three global geometric properties can be directed as line segments are arranged within a given environment.
-These properties include the ratio of total area covered by a network, the line density within the covered region, and the curvature of the emerging front after the building process is completed.
-While these properties are not unique, their coupling provides useful insight into how rule sets can be adjusted to produce multifunctional structures with additional desired characteristics.
-We also characterize the sensitivity of each rule set to initial conditions by randomly assigning agent positions and repeating each simulation $100$ times for each parameter set.
-This allows us to quantify the variability of the emergent properties and assess the extent to which they can be directed using a given rule set and its associated parameters.
+Using the framework described above, we examine how local deposition rules can direct three global geometric properties of networks built from line-segments as building blocks.
+These include the total area ratio covered by the network, $A_{\rm r}$, the average line density within the covered region, $\overline{\rho}$, and the curvature of the advancing front, $K$.
+These properties are not exhaustive, but they provide a representative set of targets for demonstrating the procedure shown in Fig.~\ref{fig:rule_design}.
+Further, because these observables are coupled, they also allow us to test whether rule-sets and their parameters can be selected to direct one structural property via another property we already can reliably control.
+To quantify sensitivity to initial conditions, each quantity is evaluated over an ensemble of $100$ independent simulations with randomly assigned initial agent positions.
+This statistical analysis allows us to measure both the mean emergent response and its variability, and therefore to assess how reliably each property can be directed by a given rule-set.